AiDAPT-A/2024-Q3-ai-in-architecture/README.md

-# 2024 Q3 AI in Architecture Design Elective (AR2AA010)
+# 2024 Q3 AI in Architectural Design Elective (AR2AA010)

 The aim of the course is to unlock and channel the creative potential of architects in the era of AI.
 This will be done mainly by providing valuable resources, and methods for quantitatively curating and evaluating visual architectural data.